 As a medium brown-skinned Afro-Latina, raising a bi-racial daughter of African American, Dominican and Puerto Rican descent, I wanted to do all I could to help her feel proud of her many ethnic groups, collective cultural heritages, and the black and brown communities to which she belongs.
 In addition to the photos of her and her family framed everywhere around the house, we read children’s books with positive images of Black girls, Latina girls, and children of color of any gender, age, and ability.
 (For more ideas see #weneeddiversebooks).

 A practice that caused some controversy for my family was my hard and fast rule that she only receive and play with brown-skinned baby dolls, preferably with no hair, but if there had to be hair it had to resemble her kinky tight curls.
 Despite my “rule,” my daughter received her first peach-skinned Barbie doll from a friend for Christmas when she was six.
 The next peach-skinned baby doll came from a relative.
 By the time she was seven she had as many brown-skinned dolls as she had peach-skinned dolls.
 Every time she reached for a doll that did not resemble her skin tone, I made a frustrating groan and comment about the impact of her choices.
-My biggest concern was how was she going to feel great about her skin if she choose to play with a doll who had a skin tone she would never have, and came with skin privileges she would never experience.
+My biggest concern was how was she going to feel great about her skin if she chose to play with a doll who had a skin tone she would never have, and came with skin privileges she would never experience.

 I couldn’t help but recall the images from the 1940s Kenneth and Mamie Clark “doll test,” whereby they found that Black children not only preferred the white doll to the black doll, but a majority of the Black children associated positive characteristics and words with the white doll.
 The 2005 documentary, A Girl Like Me, replicated on a small scale the Clark study, and found that a majority of the Black children still preferred the white doll over the black doll.
 That film was produced five years after my daughter was born and around the time when my intentional racial socialization began to increase.